Large Granny Square with Circle Centre

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.

-The Petal Patch Harmony Blanket.
+The Petal Patch Harmony Blanket

-cat on the blanket
+cat on a crochet blanket

 I’ve put it somewhere safe in case she tries it on again.
 She has claimed too many of my blankets.

-colourful petal patch blanket
+colourful crochet petal patch blanket

 Many of these pictures are very samey but it takes too much time, dithering about which ones to use.
 May as well use them all.

 It’s a good size for the sofa or maybe a toddler bed.
 It also works well draped, with nonchalance, over a chair.
-Perhaps I should aim for one blanket per item of furniture; I can casually arrange blankets everywhere.
+Perhaps I should aim for one blanket per item of furniture; I can casually arrange crochet blankets everywhere.
 You’ll never find the cat again.

 I made stuff pre-blog too; pretending to be a crafting blogger.
 When you’re not.
 Yet.